-In neurodegenerative diseases such as Alzheimer and Parkinson, very different processes are involved.
-This includes for example inflammatory mechanisms, protein metabolisms or regulations of nerve cells.
-These and other topics are therefore part of the program of the Eibsee meeting „CELLULAR MECHANISMS OF NEURODEGENERATION“, which take place on the Eibsee lake south of Munic every year.
-Around 100 scientists from all over the world present their latest results for the study of these diseases.
-In addition to the invited speakers, there are also young junior scientists who present their research results in so-called poster sessions.
+Very different processes are involved in neurodegenerative diseases such as Alzheimer's or Parkinson's.
+These include, for example, inflammation mechanisms, protein metabolism or the regulation of nerve cells.
+These and other topics are therefore part of the program of the Eibsee Meetings "CELLULAR MECHANISMS OF NEURODEGENERATION", which take place annually at the Eibsee south of Munich.
+Around a hundred scientists from all over the world take part and present their latest results in research into these diseases.
+In addition to the invited speakers, young researchers also take part; some of whom will present their research results in poster sessions.

-The Eibsee meeting is sponsored by the Hans and Ilse Breuer Foundation and was initiated in 2000 by the Munich scientist Professor Haass, member of the board of trustees and the researcher Professor Volker Herzog, Universität Bonn and Professor Gerd Multhaup, Freie Universität Berlin.
-The Deutsche Forschungsgemeinschaft (DFG) supported the conference for six years with the priority program SPP 1085 “Cellular Mechanisms of Alzheimer’s Disease”.
-During this time, the Eibsee meeting has established itself as one of the most important German Alzheimer conferences.
+The Eibsee meeting is funded by the Hans and Ilse Breuer Foundation and was founded in 2000 by the Munich scientist Prof. Christian Haass, member of the Board of Trustees, and the researchers Prof. Volker Herzog, University of Bonn, and Prof. Gerd Multhaup, independent University of Berlin, launched.
+The German Research Foundation (DFG) supported the conference for six years with the priority program SPP 1085 "Cellular Mechanisms of Alzheimer's Disease".
+During this time, the Eibsee meeting has established itself as one of the most important German Alzheimer's conferences.